-Gets or sets a value that indicates whether the XmlSerializer must serialize a member that is set to a null reference (Nothing in Visual Basic) into the xsi:nil attribute set to true.
+Gets or sets a value that indicates whether the XmlSerializer must serialize a member that is set to Nothing into the xsi:nil attribute set to true.

 Assembly: System.Xml (in System.Xml.dll)

 The XML schema specification for structures allows an XML document to explicitly signal that an element's content is missing.
 Such an element contains the attribute xsi:nil set to true.
 For more information, see the http://www.w3.org/TR/xmlschema-1/ specification named XML Schema Part 1: Structures.